pinobatch/pently/docs/pentlyas.md

 * `-o OUTFILENAME`
   Write output to a file instead of standard output.
 * `--periods NUMSEMITONES`
-  Include a period table in the output; `NUMSEMITONES` is usually 64 to 80.
+  Include an equal-temperament period table in the output;
+  `NUMSEMITONES` is usually 64 to 80.
 * `--period-region {dendy,ntsc,pal}`
   Make period table for this region (default: `ntsc`).